Overview

 - European Commission: European Civil Protection and Humanitarian Aid Operations

 People need help rebuilding their homes, schools and livelihoods.
-They are in need of psychosocial and educational support, especially for marginalized populations such as Ukranian refugees, women and girls.
+They also need psychosocial and educational support, especially for marginalized populations such as Ukrainian refugees, women and girls.

 Associated Press noted: “Rains cause widespread destruction every year, but experts say climate change is shifting weather patterns and increasing the number of extreme weather events.”